 As of April 2022, all of the Company's products are manufactured by third parties that retain ownership of the inventory until title is transferred to the customer at the shipping point.
 In some situations, the Company retains ownership of consigned inventories at third-party contract manufacturer (CM) locations due to actual or pending customers' orders.
 The Company recognized the consigned inventory as an asset in its financial statements.
 In certain instances, shipping terms are delivery-at-place and the Company is responsible for arranging transportation and delivery of goods ready for unloading at the named place.
 In those instances, the Company bears all risk involved in bringing the goods to the named place and records the related inventory in transit to the customer as inventory on the accompanying consolidated balance sheets.
-In the second quarter of 2022, we closed our facility located in Scottsdale, Arizona where certain of our products were previously manufactured.

 Inventory is stated at the lower of cost or net realizable value.
 For items manufactured by our CMs, cost is determined using the weighted average cost method.
 For items manufactured by third parties, cost is determined using the first-in, first-out method (FIFO).
 Any adjustments to reduce the cost of inventories to their net realizable value are recognized in earnings in the current period.
-Write downs for excess and obsolete inventories are estimated based on product life cycles, quality issues, and historical experience.
+Write downs for excess and obsolete inventories are estimated based on product life cycles, guality issues, and historical experience.